STABiLGO is an affordable, motorized stabilizer for GoPro cameras. Lightweight and consistently steady for active cinematography. Read more

 2 backers Limited (3 left of 5)

 Beta Tester 2.0: The second wave of beta testers will receive handmade and hand-assembled devices.
 This tier is for people who want to offer real world experience and feedback to the project or are just excited to have it first, even if it’s a handmade model.
 You will also receive a final production version when it ships.
-(1 beta version, 1 production version)Estimated delivery:Add $40 USD to ship outside the US
+(1 beta version, 1 production version)Estimated delivery:Ships anywhere in the world

 - (30 days)